Little New Year: Sacrifices to the Kitchen God

-When little new year rolls around the Jade Emperor decides accordingly to the family's yearly behavior to decide if he will reward or punish them.
+When little new year rolls around, the Jade Emperor decides according to the family's yearly behavior to decide if he will reward or punish them.
 The Kitchen God serves as the messenger to report back to the Jade Emperor.
 Folks burn a paper image of the god in order to dispatch his spirit into heaven to do so and afterwards they put a new image next to the stove to welcome him back in order to oversee and protect the family again.
-While that happens, sacrifices are made to him in hopes to seal his mouth and leading him to only saying good things about the family.
+While that happens, sacrifices are made to him in hopes of sealing his mouth and leading him to only saying good things about the family.
+Sacrifices may include spirit money, sweet food such as cakes and dried fruit, tea, and straw for the Kitchen God's horse.
+People sometimes throw beans on the roof to represent the sound of the Kitchen God's horse's hooves.
+Less commonly, people feed beans to the horse.

+Traditionally, the sacrifices are only made by men, not women.
+The god's journey is also marked by fireworks.